nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find available` followed by `stats housing`
-  * calculates housing statistics based on fosterers who are available.
+  * calculates housing statistics, only taking into account fosterers who are available.

 <br>